nus-cs2103-AY2122S1/tp/docs/team/kevin9foong.md

     1. Added the value proposition for gitGud.
     2. Added use case for `add friend`.
     3. Discovery of bugs related to Use Case Extension numbering.
-    3. Added documentation for Storage component (e.g. UML diagram, description etc).
+    4. Added documentation for Storage component (e.g. UML diagram, description etc).
+    5. Added implementation details for Recommend command.
   * README:
     1. Updated Github Actions build status badge to reflect status of gitGud team repository.
     2. Updated description and organised layout of README.